Ephigenia/foobugs-dashboard/README.md

 ## Widgets & Jobs

 All of the widgets use public APIs or regexps on scraped website content.
 So no need fo complicated OAuth Authentification.
+In most cases a user id or username is the only thing you need to get the data.

 * Facebook-page metrics (likes, checkins or talking about)
 * Foursquare venue checkins